MischaU8/yumyum/unsorted/add-edges-during-fillet-operation_T9NbgLQ3yPA.md

-yum yum Floyd here with a quick tip for adding edges during affiliate operation in plasticity when performing a fillet on edges you can press and hold the control key to add additional edges use this handy option to speed up asset
+yum yum Floyd here with a quick tip for adding edges during affiliate operation in Plasticity when performing a fillet on edges you can press and hold the control key to add additional edges use this handy option to speed up asset